Puzzaks/FPTools/README.md

  - Pasting to clipboard for easier user management in spreadsheets
  - SOCKS Proxy support for remote work:
  ![App feature 2](assets/app_feature_proxy.png)
- - Option to limit user amount that is shown to operator to optimize loading times:
+ - Option to limit user amount that is shown to operator to optimize load times:
  ![App feature 3](assets/app_feature_limit_users.png)
  - Data is stored on LAN server and is syncronized between all app operators:
  ![App feature 4](assets/app_feature_updates.png)
- - Randomized passwords for users
+ - Randomized passwords for new accounts
  - Logging actions for debugging
- - Easy Voiso and CommPeak cluster managenment
+ - Easy Voiso and CommPeak cluster management
  - Easy FastPanel instance editing and connecting
- - Ability to manage multiple users in the same time
+ - Ability to manage multiple users at the same time
  - Ability to manage multiple emails of the single user
  - Easy creation and management of labels for quick email group selection
  - Automatic renewal of login sessions for all connected FastPanels